ibm-cloud-docs/cloud-object-storage/basics/closures.md

 To avoid any disruption to your service, please complete the following steps **before 30 November 2020**:

-1. Identify your buckets in the data centers that are set to close.
-[Extended listing](/docs/cloud-object-storage?topic=cloud-object-storage-compatibility-api-bucket-operations#compatibility-api-list-buckets-extended) can be used for this purpose, as it will return 'LocationConstraint' values that indicate the location in addition to the storage class of a bucket.
+1. Identify your buckets in the data centers that are set to close through viewing your COS UI buckets page.
+Also, [Extended listing](/docs/cloud-object-storage?topic=cloud-object-storage-compatibility-api-bucket-operations#compatibility-api-list-buckets-extended) can be used for this purpose, as it will return 'LocationConstraint' values that indicate the location in addition to the storage class of a bucket.
 For more information, contact the Client Success team [Live chat](https://www.ibm.com/cloud/data-centers/?focusArea=WCP%20-%20Pooled%20CSM&contactmodule){: external}.
 2. Migrate your data to the new destination bucket [using Rclone](https://cloud.ibm.com/docs/services/cloud-object-storage?topic=cloud-object-storage-region-copy).
 3. To avoid being double billed for data in your old and new buckets, [empty your old buckets](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-deleting-multiple-objects-patterns) and delete them.